skaringa/tfd500/plot/README.rst

 - plot.py : Plot the data produced by dump.sh.
 Requires `matplotlib`_.

-- clear-flash.sh : Clear the flash memory of TFD 500.
+- clear-flash.sh : Clear the flash memory of TFD 500 and set its clock.

 - create_rrd.sh : Create a round robin database (RRD) to hold the data.
 Requires `rrdtool`_.